Redocly/redocly-cli/docs/commands/completion.md

 ## Examples

+### See bash shell example

-From a bash prompt:
+From a bash prompt, use the `completion` command:

 ```bash
 redocly completion
 ```

-Outputs something like this:
+Outputs the following script:

 ```sh
 ###-begin-redocly-completions-###